On the whistle report from Meadow Lane…

 With the clock ticking down the Saddlers pushed for an equaliser but couldn't muster a blockbuster finish with the hosts edging this one 3-2.

-STARTING XI: Etheridge, Edwards, McCarthy, O'Connor, Henry, Chambers, Cuvelier, Morris, Moussa, Kouhyar, Jackson
+Etheridge, Edwards, McCarthy, O'Connor, Henry, Chambers, Cuvelier, Morris, Moussa, Kouhyar, Jackson

 SUBS: McGillivray, Dobson, Osbourne, Butterfield, Kinsella, Shorrock, K.Roberts, Sangha, Cockerill-Mollett, Oztumer, Preston